mebobby2/chaos/README.md

 Can use either the client.crt and client.key or the apiserver.crt and apiserver.key.
 Therefore, this command also works:
 KUBERNETES_KEY_FILE=/Users/bobbylei/.minikube/profiles/minikube/apiserver.key KUBERNETES_CERT_FILE=/Users/bobbylei/.minikube/profiles/minikube/apiserver.crt KUBERNETES_HOST=https://192.168.64.20:8443 chaos run chaos/terminate-pod.yaml

+## Tips
+* kubectl label namespace go-demo-8 istio-injection=enabled
+  * label every the namespace so Istio will add a proxy container to every pod running in that namespace
+  * Envoy is the proxy Istio injects into Pods as side-car containers.
+If you want to fine-tune your Virtual Service definitions with things such as retryOn codes, refer to the Envoy documentation

 ## Notes
 ### Principles of Chaos Engineering